reitzig/container-do/README.md

       Set to a list of shell commands run one after the other, so long as they are successful.

-   _Note:_ When errors happen during `run.setup`, we can not recover graciously.
-           Therefore, we immediately kill the container so `run.setup` will be retried before the next command.

  - `copy.setup` -- copy files _into_ the container after its creation, but before `run.setup`.
    `copy.before` -- copy files _into_ the container before each command, and before `run.before`.